csci-1301/csci-1301.github.io/lectures/030_datatypes_and_variables/readme.md

 - With the remaining $N-1$ bits, we can represent $2^(N-1)$ values.
 Hence, considering the sign bit, we can store a number from $-2^(N-1)$ to $2^(N-1)-1$ in the variable.

 - In some programming languages like C and C++, overflow errors cause undefined behavior, and can crash your program.
 In C#, however, the extra bits are just ignored, and the program will continue executing even though the value in the variable may not make sense.
 If the programmer is not careful to check for the possibility of overflow errors, they can lead to unwanted program behavior and even severe security problems.
 - For example, assume a company gives loans to its employee.
 Couples working for the company can get loans separately, but the total amount cannot exceed $10,000.
 The following program looks like it checks loan requests to ensure they are below the limit, but it can be attacked using an overflow error.
-(This program uses notions you have not studied yet, but that should not prevent you from reading the source code and executing it.)
+(This program uses notions you may have not studied yet, but that should not prevent you from reading the source code and executing it.)

     ```
     !include code/overflow_example.cs